Letters from Lodi

 Label of one of many fortified wines produced by Lodi's East-Side Winery in its heyday, during the '50s and '60s

-In 1979 Robert Mondavi returned to Lodi (before moving to Napa Valley in the 1940s, the Mondavis were successful Lodi based grape packers) to purchase the defunct Cherokee Wine Association facility in Acampo and start his Woodbridge Winery (now called Woodbridge by Robert Mondavi).
-Mondavi’s first Woodbridge wines were a generic “Table Red” and “Table White” (shortened by locals as "Bob Red" and "Bob White"), but they would quickly transition to premium varietal bottlings while playing a major role in encouraging Lodi growers to change over from “bulk wine” grape growing to quality focused “winegrowing.”
+In 1979 Robert Mondavi returned to Lodi (before moving to Napa Valley in the 1940s, the Mondavis were successful Lodi-based grape packers) to purchase the defunct Cherokee Wine Association facility in Acampo and start his Woodbridge Winery (now called Woodbridge by Robert Mondavi).
+Mondavi’s first Woodbridge wines were generic “Table Red” and “Table White” (shortened by locals as "Bob Red" and "Bob White"), but they would quickly transition to premium varietal bottlings while playing a major role in encouraging Lodi growers to change over from “bulk wine” grape growing to quality-focused “winegrowing.”

-Insofar as other early premium quality driven Lodi wineries: David Lucas founded his The Lucas Winery in 1978, and in 1984 Michael Phillips launched Phillips Winery (quickly changed to Michael David Winery after the discovery of a trademark conflict).
-Tim and Barbara Spencer founded their Lodi based St. Amant Winery in 1972; although during their early years they specialized in fortified wines made from their vineyard in nearby Amador County — developing their lofty reputation for Lodi grown Zinfandel and Barbera starting in the late 1990s.
+Insofar other early premium quality-driven Lodi wineries: David Lucas founded The Lucas Winery in 1978, and in 1984 Michael Phillips launched Phillips Winery (quickly changed to Michael David Winery after the discovery of a trademark conflict).
+Tim and Barbara Spencer founded their Lodi-based St. Amant Winery in 1972; although during their early years, they specialized in fortified wines made from their vineyard in nearby Amador County — developing their lofty reputation for Lodi-grown Zinfandel and Barbera starting in the late 1990s.

 There is, finally, a third factor accounting for Lodi’s relatively late entry into the premium wine market: the region’s historic success with the table grape, Flame Tokay — Lodi’s most successful crop during most of the past 150 years.
 Most growers didn’t begin pulling out Tokay plantings until the 1980s, and only because of a concurrent set of circumstances: the advent of seedless eating grape (better suited to warm regions in the south end of California’s Central Valley), and the sudden demand for more premium quality wine grapes (i.e. Chardonnay, Cabernet Sauvignon, Merlot, etc.)